Introduction

 Larger organisations can gain from delivering value to users who do not have access to high-performance platforms or prefer a simpler, more lightweight experience.
 PWA can be used to design enterprise software that is tied to one specific platform in order to benefit from its significant native capabilities.

-Other common use cases for PWA include when your application requires offline mode support, or when you need your legacy web application that’s built using React, for example, to be transformed into a PWA, since the latter takes less time than designing a new app from scratch in Flutter for Web.
+Other common use cases for such apps include when your application requires offline mode support or when you need your legacy web application that’s built using React, for example, to be transformed into a PWA, since the latter takes less time than designing a new app from scratch in Flutter for Web.

 Nikita Gresskiy, a frontend engineer at Bamboo Agile, shared his thoughts on this topic: